 Additionally, some routers have a scheduled reboot option.
 For example, I currently have my home router scheduled to reboot every night at midnight.
 I know that everyone in my house is in bed at this time, so it won’t disturb anyone, and it ensures that my router is always running fresh.

 We call these ‘theraputic reboots’ in the tech industry.

 Check your router’s web interface or the documentation to see if your make/model supports scheduled reboots.
 Most third party firmware options like DD-WRT, OpenWRT, and Tomato have this option as well.

 A simpler fix

-Finally, you can also get a remote power switch and plug your router into it.
-Remote power switches provide a user with the ability to remotely turn the switch on and off, which would be equivalent to unplugging your router from the wall and plugging it back in to reset it.
+Finally, you can also get a remote power switch (AKA, a “smart plug”) and plug your router into it.
+Smart plugs provide a user with the ability to remotely turn the switch on and off, which would be equivalent to unplugging your router from the wall and plugging it back in to reset it.

 These devices vary from remote-controlled units – which are the cheapest and most simple, but also require close proximity – to advanced IP-controlled units that can be operated from thousands of miles away via the Internet.